 criticized by many students and alumni for his actions, resigned as president

-James Nabrit Jr. died in Washington, D.C., on December 27,
+James Nabrit Jr., a member of Sigma Pi Phi fraternity, died in Washington, D.C., on December 27,